Shinsekai: Into the Depths

-Shinsekai: Into the Depths is an adventure game developed and published by Capcom for Apple Arcade and the Nintendo Switch.
+Shinsekai: Into the Depths is an action-adventure video game developed and published by Capcom for iOS and macOS through Apple Arcade and the Nintendo Switch.

+The Apple Arcade version ceased further downloads on August 15, 2023.
+It ended service on August 29, 2023, rendering the game unplayable on iOS and macOS devices.

 Gameplay

 Shinsekai: Into the Depths is a two-dimensional side-scrolling, adventure game taking place in three-dimensional scenes.
 The player character works his way through a series of underwater environments, each containing a mix of puzzle and combat encounters.
-To overcome these challenges, the player has access to several tools and mechanics.
+To overcome these challenges, the player has access to several tools and mechanics akin to that of a Metroidvania.

 Reception

 The iOS version of the game received generally favorable reviews, according to review aggregator Metacritic.
-According to TechSpot, it was one of Apple Arcade's launch titles and one of the best game on the service.
+According to TechSpot, it was one of Apple Arcade's launch titles and one of the best received games on the platform.
 According to Destructoid, although the game has faults, they strongly recommend playing it.